What is Heartworm Disease? ▼

 For a dog that has found itself in a shelter, a positive heartworm test can be a death sentence.
 Heartworm disease is expensive to treat, and most shelters can’t afford the time or money that goes into the treatment.

-There are varying treatment methods for heartworm disease, but the treatment time can last from a few weeks to a few months.
+RMLR works with vets that follow the treatment protocol from the American Heartworm Society.
+The entire process takes 3-4 months.
 During treatment, the dog should have restricted activity (no running or playing).
 After treatment, the dog can resume normal activities.
 Learn more about the treatment steps here.

 Every single heartworm case is different.
 The prognosis is based on how severe the heartworm disease is, how long the dog has had it, the age of the dog, the activity level before and during treatment, and the dog’s immune system response.
 According to the American Heartworm Association, most dogs can be successfully treated.
 These dogs may have some permanent lung disease that would prevent them from being a top working dog, but they will do just fine as a family pet.